i-vetrov/InvaNode-mongo/README.md

 ## Description

-InvaNode is a simple blogging CMS.
+InvaNode is a simple CMS.
 It has base functionality for simple web-site with manageable content and template engine.

 It is light and easy customizable.